 - Will national missionary sponsorships cause national evangelists to depend on the West for support rather than local churches?

 It is not outside money that weakens a growing church, but outside control.
 Funds from the West actually liberate the evangelists and free them to follow the call of God.

 After generations of domination by Western colonialists, most Asians are acutely conscious of the potential problem of foreign control through outside funding.
 The issue is frequently

 raised in discussions by national missionary leaders, and most national missionary boards have developed policies and practices to provide for accountability without foreign control.

-At Gospel for Asia, we have taken several steps to make sure funds get to the local missionary evangelist in a responsible way without destroying valuable local autonomy.
+At GFA (SA), we have taken several steps to make sure funds get to the local missionary evangelist in a responsible way without destroying valuable local autonomy.

 First, our selection and training process is designed to favour men and women who begin with a right attitude—missionaries who are dependent on God for their support

 Second, there is no direct or indirect supervision of the work by Western supporters.
 The donor gives the Lord's money to the missionary through GFA (SA) and